5 ways to make your wedding day live on

 If you like unconventional, honest, friendly and real photos, I’m your person.

-Sam Wildridge is a documentary photographer / filmmaker based in Kingston, Ontario.
+Sam Wildridge is a documentary photographer / filmmaker based in Ontario, Canada.
 Sam has been capturing wedding, family + corporate photos for 10 years and defines her style as "candid and real"

 alberta elopement first look bride and groom